KnugiHK/wget-on-windows/README.md

 ### Wget features

-The Windows version of Wget includes all features of Wget except for NLS (the multi-language version) and Metalink.
+The Windows version of Wget includes all features of Wget except for Metalink.

 > [!IMPORTANT]
 >